Skip to main content

 Prof. Dr Stefan Glunz, Chair Becquerel Committee

-The official prize ceremony will take place during the opening session of the 42nd European Photovoltaic Solar Energy Conference and Exhibition, the EU PVSEC 2025, which will take place from 22 – 26th of September 2025 in Bilbao, Spain.
-The Laudation speech will be given by Prof. Dr. Rutger Schlatmann from Helmholtz Centre Berlin.
+The official prize ceremony took place during the opening session of the 42nd European Photovoltaic Solar Energy Conference and Exhibition, the EU PVSEC 2025, which took place from 22–26 September 2025 in Bilbao, Spain.
+The Laudation speech was given by Prof. Dr Rutger Schlatmann from Helmholtz Centre Berlin.

 Becquerel Prize